hax/proposal-function-this/README.md

 This proposal propose an API to allow frameworks/libraries/devtools inspect the intended usage of a function, whether the function expect this argument to be passed in, if not match the expectation, frameworks/libraries/devtools could report error in early stage and provide better error/warning message.

 For methods and normal functions which have `this` reference in their FunctionBody, the API should return `true`, otherwise the return value is `false`.
-For arrow functions and bound functions, the value is `false`, for class constructors, the value could be `null`.
+For arrow functions and bound functions, the value is always `false`, for class constructors, the value should be `null`.

+For built-in functions and platform APIs, it should have `thisArgumentExpected` be `null` if it always throw unless invoked via `new`, be `true` if it always throw when `this` argument passed in is `undefined`, otherwise be `false`.
+Basically most prototype methods would return `true`, other methods and functions return `false`, but there are some exceptions (see [built-ins.md](built-ins.md)).

 By checking the return value, well-designed APIs that want to receive callbacks can throw an error immediately when they receive a function which expect `this` argument, and the error could contain better error message which is helpful to locate the bug.